-- 33. (1) Every director of the company shall be a member. - (2) Standard Bermuda and Standard Asia shall be members. - (3) Each person whose entry for insurance by the company has been accepted under the rules shall, unless the managers otherwise decide, become a member from the time the insurance commences.
+- 33. (1) Every director of the company shall be a member. - (2) Standard Bermuda shall be a member. - (3) Each person whose application for insurance by the company has been accepted under the rules shall, unless the managers otherwise decide, become a member from the time the insurance commences.

-- (4) A person applying for entry shall, if he is not already a member of the company, be deemed in applying for such entry to have agreed that if such entry is accepted he will become a member. - (5) Any other person who is insured by the company, shall, if the managers so decide, become a member from the time that the insurance commences. - (6) Whenever the managers accept an entry by way of reinsurance, the insurer reinsured by the club and, or any person insured by such an insurer may, if the managers agree, become a member. - (7) Where a person's entry has been accepted on terms that he shall not become a member, it shall be upon the condition that all the provisions of the relevant rules as to the terms upon which such entry is permitted shall be observed and shall be binding upon such person.
+- (4) A person applying for entry shall, if he is not already a member of the company, be deemed in applying for such entry to have agreed that if such entry is accepted he will become a member. - (5) Any other person who is insured by the company, shall, if the managers so decide, become a member from the time that the insurance commences. - (6) Whenever the managers accept an entry by way of reinsurance, the insurer reinsured by the club and, or any person insured by such an insurer may, if the managers agree, become a member. - (7) Where a person's entry has been accepted or insurance is provided on terms that he shall not become a member, it shall be upon the condition that all the provisions of the relevant rules or terms upon which such entry or insurance is accepted shall be observed and shall be binding upon such person.